danielstern/redux-saga-sandbox/README.md

 Use this tool to learn Redux Saga in a responsive, browser-based environment.

 ## Installation and Getting Started

+Enusre you have a recent version of `node` from https://nodejs.org/.
+Something >= 8.x should be fine.

 Install dependencies and start the application.
 `npm install && npm start`